-- 1.3.1 This Agreement will come into operation from the date of approval with the South Australian Employment Tribunal and will remain in force until 30 June 2023 or until replaced. - 1.3.2 The parties agree to commence renegotiation of this Agreement no later than six (6) months from its date of expiry. - 1.3.3 This Agreement supersedes and entirely replaces all previously certified agreements applying to the Employer and Employees.
+- 1.3.1 This Agreement will come into operation from the date of approval with the South Australian Employment Tribunal and will remain in force until 30 June 2026 or until replaced. - 1.3.2 The parties agree to commence renegotiation of this Agreement no later than six (6) months from its date of expiry.
+Negotiations may commence earlier to accommodate for the merged agreement. - 1.3.3 For the 2026 Administration Enterprise Agreement, there will be a merger of both the Administration and Field Agreements as voted by the majority of employees in 2023.
+The Agreement will be titled 'City of Burnside Enterprise Agreement 2026'.
+The proposed methodology and process is in outlined in Appendix C. - 1.3.4 This Agreement supersedes and entirely replaces all previously certified agreements applying to the Employer and Employees.